List of I Know Why the Caged Bird Sings characters: Dentist Lincoln

-A white dentist who refuses to treat Maya's tooth pain, in spite of his debt to Momma, incurred during the Great Depression.
-He states that he would rather put his "hand in a dog's mouth than in a nigger's".
+A white dentist who refuses to treat Maya's tooth pain, despite his debt to Momma incurred during the Great Depression.
+He states that he would rather put his "hand in a dog's mouth than in a nigger's."
 Momma reacts to this with passivity, while Maya is horrified and dreams up an elaborate fantasy about Momma threatening the racist dentist.

 Mrs. Viola Cullinan

 Maya's employer when she is ten years old.
-She insists upon calling Maya "Margaret" instead of Marguerite, and then at the suggestion of a white friend "Mary" (she already had a servant called Hallelujah, whom she called Glory).
+She insists on calling Maya "Margaret" instead of "Marguerite," and then, at the suggestion of a white friend, "Mary" (she already had a servant named Hallelujah, whom she called Glory).
 Maya is unable to tolerate this because "whites called black people too many other names", so Maya deliberately tries to get fired.
 She finally succeeds by breaking Mrs. Cullinan's prized china.

 Mr. Donleavy

-A white man, he is the guest speaker at Maya's eighth grade graduation.
+A white man, he is the guest speaker at Maya's eighth-grade graduation.
 He puts a pall over the ceremony and crushes the educational dreams of the audience by insinuating that black students are only capable of becoming athletes.

 Henry Reed

-The valedictorian of Maya's eighth grade class.
-He makes up for Mr. Donleavy's discouragement by leading the audience in "Lift Ev'ry Voice and Sing", the "Negro national anthem".
+The valedictorian of Maya's eighth-grade class.
+He makes up for Mr. Donleavy's discouragement by leading the audience in "Lift Ev'ry Voice and Sing", the "Negro national anthem."